MissouriDSA/MizzouSENG/README.md

 long decimals gave me a headache.
 The rounding function also had the unintended effect of lining all of the candidates up nice and neat.
 ####Geoff Husser
 For my visualizer I changed the bar graph and the background color to something not quite as harsh (to black and beige, respectively).
 I also removed any candidate with less than 5% as at this point in the race, they've become inconsequential.

+#TO DO
+Need to take the three visualizations that are individually submitted and combine them to one "master" index file